 I am not satisfied with a Construction Contractor’s Work: Filing Suit against the Contractor’s Bond

-There are number of reasons why you may want to sue a construction contractor.
-The contractor did not finish the job you hired him to do, for example, or did not do a good job.
+You may want to sue a construction contractor because, for example, the contractor did not finish the job you hired him to do, or did not do a good job.
 If the contractor is bankrupt or does not have any other assets, you can sue against the contractor's bond. #0302EN

 - Should I use this?

 - Does the contractor have to pay a bonding company?